SarahE-Dev/bloom-housing/model/README.md

 ## 🙌 Acknowledgements

 - Created as part of the [Bloom Housing](https://github.com/bloom-housing/bloom) initiative
-- Thanks to the open-source communities behind Flask, XGBoost, and Kubernetes
+- Thanks to the open-source communities behind Flask, XGBoost
 - Inspired by real-world housing application risk screening needs

 ---